digitalcolony/criticalmas-archive/astro-site/src/content/posts/2008/06/buying-individual-stocks-doesnt-math-out-for-me/index.md

 author: "MAS"
 categories: ["Finance"]
 tags: ["etfs", "stocks"]
 description: "In a post earlier this week TheTailGunner posted his success buying individual stocks since 2004.
-From The Market has been good to me: > On July 16th, 2004, I opened this account with $11,107.66.
-As..."
+From The Market has been good to me: > On July 16th, 2004, I opened this account with $11,107.66. > ..."
 commentCount: 12
 ---

 In a post earlier this week _TheTailGunner_ posted his success buying individual stocks since 2004.
 From The Market has been good to me:

 > On July 16th, 2004, I opened this account with $11,107.66.
+>
+> As of some time today, the account is currently worth $26,869.12.
+>
-As of some time today, the account is currently worth $26,869.12.
-That's an increase of almost 240% in less than 4 years.
+> That's an increase of almost 240% in less than 4 years.
 Not too shabby.

 He further goes on to take a dig at us ETF investors and then provides the secret of his success.